US pork farmers panic as virus ruins hopes for great year

 Paustian, the eastern Iowa farmer, said the most frustrating part has been the uncertainty of scheduling deliveries of hogs to meat producers that fall through.
 Even as the majority of slaughterhouses have continued to operate, most plants are large and their closure is a severe hardship for hog farmers who operate in the region, he said.

-Because a plant has closed about 40 miles (64 kilometers) away in Columbus Junction, Iowa, Paustian said farmers in his area are sending hogs to other plants in the state and Indiana.
+Because a plant has closed about 40 miles away in Columbus Junction, Iowa, Paustian said farmers in his area are sending hogs to other plants in the state and Indiana.

 “Producers are on pins and needles every day right now, and nobody knows if they’re going to get loads out.
 They get loads scheduled then they get canceled.
 It’s kind of a roller coaster of emotion for producers right now,” Paustian said.